the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 #### Know your machine learning fundamentals

 - Understand loss functions (squared loss, absolute loss, cross entropy — the more, the merrier!), and how they can be tailored to address specific modeling problems.
-- Understand regularization, why it works intuitively, and when / how to actually apply it (theoretically and numerically).
+- Understand regularization, why it works intuitively (hint: think bias-variance tradeoff), and when / how to actually apply it.

 #### Understand modern deep learning, deeply